Chris Kemoeatu: College career

 Kemoeatu enrolled at the University of Utah, where he played for the Utah Utes football team.
 Originally recruited as a defensive lineman, he was moved to offensive guard by coach Ron McBride.
 In 2004, his senior year, Kemoeatu was named All-American.
-He majored in Sociology.
+He majored in sociology.

 Professional career

-Kemoeatu was selected by the Pittsburgh Steelers in the sixth round (204th overall) in the 2005 NFL Draft.
+Kemoeatu was selected by the Pittsburgh Steelers in the sixth round (204th overall) in the 2005 NFL draft.
 In his rookie season, he was inactive for 15 games and did not get any playing time.
 The following year, he made his first two starts of his career.
 He played 16 games throughout the 2007 season.
 He began the 2008 Steelers training camp on the physically unable to perform list, but began practicing in the second week.

-Kemoeatu replaced seven time Pro Bowler Alan Faneca on the Steelers' offensive line.
+In 2008, Kemoeatu replaced seven time Pro Bowler Alan Faneca on the Steelers' offensive line, after Faneca signed with the New York Jets in the said offseason.

 After the Steelers won Super Bowl XLIII, they re-signed Kemoeatu to a five-year contract.

 At the end of the 2010 season, Kemoeatu and the Steelers appeared in Super Bowl XLV.
 He was a starter in the 31–25 loss to the Green Bay Packers.

 He was released on March 3, 2012.

-Personal
+Personal life

 Kemoeatu is the son of Manako Melino and Ahea Kolovetekina Kemoeatu, and has six siblings.
 His elder brothers Ma'ake and Tevita also attended Utah, playing defensive line.
 His younger brother, Benji, signed to play guard for the West Virginia University Mountaineers but didn't actually attend.

 On August 27, 2014, Chris received a kidney transplant from his brother, Ma'ake.